 Certain of the selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 1,561,000 additional ADSs at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.
-Assuming an initial public offering price of \$19.00 per ADS, the midpoint of the estimated range of the initial public offering price, if the underwriters' option is exercised in full, the total price to the public would be \$242.5 million, the total underwriters' discounts and commissions would be \$15.8 million, total proceeds to us would be \$212.9 million, the total underwriters' discounts and commissions would be \$13.8 million, total proceeds to the public would be \$212.9 million, the total underwriters' discounts and commissions would be \$13.8 million, total proceeds to us would be \$212.9 million, the total underwriters' discounts and commissions would be \$13.8 million, total proceeds to the public would be \$212.9 million.
-However, the amount of net proceeds to us would be \$79.5 million and total proceeds to the selling shareholders would be \$119.5 million.
+Assuming an initial public offering price of \$19.00 per ADS, the midpoint of the estimated range of the initial public offering price, if the underwriters' option is exercised in full, the total price to the public would be \$242.5 million, the total underwriters' discounts and commissions would be \$15.8 million, total proceeds to us would be \$79.5 million and total proceeds to the selling shareholders would be \$147.3 million.
+If the underwriters' option is not exercised, the total price to the public would be \$79.5 million and total proceeds to the selling shareholders would be \$13.8 million, total proceeds to us would be \$79.5 million and total proceeds to the selling shareholders would be \$119.5 million.
 However, the amount of net proceeds that we actually receive from this offering may change depending on final offering size and price per ADS.
-See ''Use of Proceeds'' for the sensitivity analysis with respect to such changes.
+See "Use of Proceeds" for the sensitivity analysis with respect to such changes.